dubsjw/piestop/README.md

 # piestop
-A python-based estop button for SPJS/Chilipeppr using the RPi.
+A python-based estop button implementation for SPJS/Chilipeppr using the RPi.